starwhals/2016-spaceapps-asteroid-mining/README.md

 TODO: EXPLAIN YOUR SOLUTION

+Project Description:
+Develop a program to obtain scarce and useful material from a near earth orbit asteroid.

+Identify a target asteroid composed of desirable material; that’s size, location, and velocity, allow it to be moved into a stable orbit in close proximity to earth, allowing economic access for mining.

+Design a spacecraft which will: travel to the asteroid, verify its composition through a sensory study of impact scattered material, then move the asteroid into a close earth orbit through a combination of ion propulsion, mass ejection of asteroid material, and gravity tug.

 ## Background
 This project was developed in response to the 2016 NASA SpaceApps, [Asteroid Mining Challenge](https://2016.spaceappschallenge.org/challenges/solar-system/asteroid-mining), location: NASA Glenn Research Center, Cleveland, OH